Tomasdfgh/Aldarion-A2C-Chess-Engine/README.md

 ## Model Architecture

 Aldarion is built from an actor-critic style architecture where it recieves the state as an input and have two outputs: the policy (actor), the value (critic).
 The policy makes the play, thus the actor, and the value judges that move, thus the critic.
-In order to get the exact code of the model, take a look at the model.py code script in this repository.
+In order to get the exact breakdown of the model, take a look at the model.py code script in this repository.
 Refer to the diagram below for a high level overview of the architecture:

 <p align = "center">
   <img src = "https://github.com/Tomasdfgh/Aldarion-A2C-Chess-Engine/assets/86145397/196c4999-0dda-48b5-95c3-4deeb850b065" width = "950" alt = "promotionalChessBoard">